gabbyflabby/map-readme-python-nyc-ds-021720/README.md

-So 2 to the power 4 is 16 as seen above. `map` allows us to pass `pow` function along with two lists as arguments to calculate the powers of elements from first list to elements of second list as shown below:
+So 2 to the 4th power is 16 as shown above. `map` allows us to pass the `pow` function along with two lists as arguments to calculate the raise the elements from first list to the powers of the elements of second list as shown below:

 ```python